OliStandley/F1-2025-PowerBI-dashboard/README.md

 # F1-2025-PowerBI-dashboard

 This dashboard analyzes qualifying data from the first six rounds of the 2025 Formula 1 season (SuperPole format).
+I did this in a day and I am quite proud with the results, but I want to improve it as the F1 season rolls on.

 ## 📊 Key Visuals
-- Driver % Gap from Pole (Line Chart)
+- Driver % Gap from Pole (Line Chart) - The closer to 100%, the better as the driver is hooked up with their car better than their teammate.
-- Team Performance Trends
+- Team Performance Trends - The closer to 100%, the better as it highlights the team has got better performance across a single lap and have a good setup to go along with it.
-- Qualifying Heatmap (Driver Consistency)
+- Qualifying Heatmap (Driver Consistency) - Can compare nicely to their teammates when using the slicer.
-- Sprint vs Main Session Comparison
+- The Lap Times set by Drivers and Teams from race to race, showing the raw data in a Line Chart.
-- KPI Cards (Best Average, Fastest Lap)
+- Standard Deviation Graph - Highlights a driver's consistency from Pole (smoothes the data) across the first 6 rounds.

 ## 🧠 Tools Used
 - Power BI Desktop
-- DAX (for custom measures)
+- DAX (for custom measures) - Averages, STDEVX, Calculate, SUM.
 - Power Query (data transformation)
 - Excel (original source formatting)